-The Board consists of ten members: three Directors elected by the holders of the Class A common shares; five Directors elected by the holders of the Class E common shares; and two Directors elected by the holders of all common shares.
+The Board consists of ten members: three Directors elected by the holders of the Class A common shares; five Directors elected by the holders of all common shares.
 For so long as the number of Class F common shares issued and outstanding is equal to or greater than fifteen percent (15%) of the total number of common shares issued and outstanding, the holders of the Class F common shares will have the right to elect one director and the Board will consist of eleven members.
 As of December 31, 2013, no Class F shares or preferred shares were issued and outstanding.